How to Work in the US as an International Student

 Whether you’re searching for CPT, OPT, STEM OPT extension, or you simply want to change your student visa status, Algorizin can help you.
-We have helped many other international students, like yourself, to land high-paying jobs and live out their American dreams.
-Moreover, there are no upfront costs until you get employed.
+We have helped many international students, like yourself, to land high-paying jobs and live out their American Dreams.

 Note: Algorizin is currently only taking in international students studying in the STEM category.

 Can international students legally work in the US?

 International students can legally work in the US under specific regulations.
 Those who are working outside of these regulations will face legal consequences from the US government.
 To better understand the requirements while ensuring they are being met, it is best to contact your Designated School Official (DSO).

 How can international students find work in the US?

 International students can find work using their college's resources or off-campus jobs, CPTs, and OPTs.
 Using school resources is the optimal way since your school’s officials are more than likely to have experience helping international students with employment.
 Connecting with alumni in your field can also be useful for job-searching tips.